 The orthopaedic doctor inserted a rod or several pins inside the bone to help hold the broken ends in place while they heal.
-School age children who are still growing may have flexible rods.
+School-age children who are still growing may have flexible rods.
 Older children may have rigid rods placed.

-When the doctor has determined that enough new bone has formed to put weight on the leg, your child will have a physical therapist work with him/her to determine the best way for him/her to walk.
-Your child will initially need to use an assistive device, such as a walker or crutches for walking.
+When the doctor has decided that enough new bone has formed to put weight on the leg, your child will have a physical therapist work with him or her to find the best way to walk.
+Your child will need to use an assistive device at first, such as a walker or crutches.

 If a rigid rod is used to hold the fractured bone in place, your child may be able to walk with the aid of crutches or a walker and use enough weight on the injured leg to balance.
-A physical therapist will assist your child with learning the best way to walk.
-Usually a wheelchair will be needed for back-up, while some manage well without one.
+A physical therapist will help your child with learning the best way to walk.
+Usually a wheelchair is needed for back-up, while some people manage well without one.

 Each child and family circumstance is different.
 Everyone involved in your child's care will need you to help understand your child's particular needs.